 Well, we will show you some ways to save a couple of dollars from wedding photos.

 - Decide on a package, and the cost, and stick to it.
 Do not bend your budget or overstretch, because a photographer is good with their marketing.

 - Ask the photographer if you can cut out some excesses which you don’t need.
-Things like getting ready bridal photos, engagement sessions, and all.
+Things like getting ready for bridal photos, engagement sessions, and all.
 This will cut back on at least 3 to 4 hours, saving you money in thousands.

 - If you are hell-bent on a particular photographer because they are so good, negotiate!
-Ask for discounts and the least price possible.
+Ask for discounts and the lowest price possible.

 - Look for photographers who are comfortable shooting alone.
 The more staff there are, the costlier your shoot gets.
 As for one photographer instead of two.
 But be sure that they have experience with shooting alone.

 - Patronize ones in your locale.
 If you bring in a photographer from out of the state or country, you’d spend more.
-Asides from their expertise, you’d foot the bill for airfare, food, accommodation.
+Aside from their expertise, you’d foot the bill for airfare, food, and accommodation.
 Better you work with one around you.